text-processing/prose-rhythm-detector/README.md

 # prose-rhythm-detector

-ProseRhythmDetector - the tool for extraction of rhythm features.
+ProseRhythmDetector - the tool for extraction of rhythm features and computation of stylometric features for texts.

 The tool is aimed at searching and visualizing rhythm figures in a fictional text.
 It was developed using the Python programming language.